BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 For memory-based autoscaling, memory usage must increase and decrease proportionally to the replica count.
 On average an increase in replica count must lead to an overall decrease in memory (working set) usage per-pod.
 A decrease in replica count must lead to an overall increase in per-pod memory usage.

-Use the OpenShift Container Platform web console to check the memory behavior of your application and ensure that your application meets these requirements before using memory-based autoscaling.

 Apply the `hello-world-nginx-mem-hpa` from above to your project.
 Trigger a re-deploy of the load-test deployment.

 Describe the HPA.